orochi235/auto-notate/README.md

 ### Wrapper

+- catch-all `data-effect-params` attrib that accepts json for all other attribs
 - let elements define more than one effect?
 - customizable selectors (any advantage to using document meta tags over embedded blocks of script?)
 - exception lists/opt-out params